ShengAus/DirGeo_Net/README.md

 # DirGeo-Net

-Official PyTorch implementation of DirGeo-Net: Angular Resolution Enhancement via Directional and Geometric Learning in Brain Diffusion Tensor Imaging
+Official PyTorch implementation of DirGeo-Net: Angular Resolution Enhancement via Directional and Geometric Learning in Brain Diffusion Tensor Imaging.

+This paper has been **accepted to ICONIP2024** and awarded as the **Best student Paper**.

 ![DirGeo-Net](./imgs/network.png)